akitaonrails/ex_manga_downloadr/README.md

 This can be compiled as a command line tool:

+  1. You will need to install ImageMagick in your system (to resize images to Kindle format and merge them into PDF volumes).
+Refer to your system's particular install.
+In Ubuntu, simply do:

+     sudo apt-get install imagemagick

-  1. Fetch dependencies:
+  2. Fetch Elixir dependencies:

         mix deps.get

-  2. Run tests if you want to contribute:
+  3. Run tests if you want to contribute:

         mix test

-  3. Build
+  4. Build

         mix escript.build

-  4. Try to fetch a small manga to test it working:
+  5. Try to fetch a small manga to test it working:

-        ./ex_manga_downloadr -u http://www.mangareader.net/boku-wa-ookami -d /tmp/boku-wa-ookami
+        ./ex_manga_downloadr -name boku-wa-ookami -u http://www.mangareader.net/boku-wa-ookami -d /tmp/boku-wa-ookami